What Is Stiff Person Syndrome (SPS)?

 • Risk of life-threatening complications

-PERM is often associated with anti-glycine receptor antibodies, although not always.
+PERM is often associated with anti-glycine receptor antibodies, although not in every case.

 How Are SPS and PERM Different?